-Having worked in the potash industry for many years, I have reviewed numerous geological reports for projects in Canada, Asia, Russia, and Africa.
+Having worked with the potash industry for many years, I have reviewed numerous geological reports for projects in Canada, Asia, Russia, and Africa.
 One of the curious things that I have seen is the reporting of resource grades in two different units; either as potassium oxide (K2O) or potassium chloride (KCl).

-Typically the final potash product has a grade of 60% K2O, so an ore with a head grade of 25% would have a concentration ratio of about 2.4:1 (60%/25%).
-This means that 2.4 tonnes of ore must be processed to produce 1 tonne of product (ignoring the process recovery factor).
+Typically the final potash product has a grade of 60% K2O.
+Therefore a potash ore with a grade of 25% K2O would have a concentration ratio of about 2.4:1 (60%/25%).
+This means that 2.4 tonnes of potash must be processed to produce 1 tonne of product (ignoring the process recovery factor).
 For a lower grade ore with a head grade of say 15% K2O, the concentration ratio is 4:1 (60%/15%).

 This gives a rough sense for the comparable operation size required to meet the same final product production levels.
 This also gives a indication for the relative amounts of salt tailings requiring disposal.
 Low grade ore can generate significant quantities of tailings, the disposal of which is becoming a larger permitting issue.